IgnazioSotgiu/trivia-quiz/README.md

 On mobile device only a white vertical band appear in the screen on the right for the full height of the page also a white space appear at the bottom of the page for the full width of the screen
 1.  **Steps to trigger the bug:**
     1. Open the website https://ignaziosotgiu.github.io/trivia-quiz/  with chrome browser
     1. Open chrome developer tool
     1. Select mobile view with the icon on the top left of developer tool windows
-1. **Description of the unwanted behevior:**
+1. **Description of the unwanted behaviour:**
     A white band appear on the right and on the bottom of the mobile screen
     ![](./assets/docs/bugs/bug#1.png)
 1. **Solution found:**
     Find a solution on stack overflow website:
     Added overflow-x hidden and relative position for html and body

 ### Bug #2